Skip to main content

 Clinical trials are generally safe.
 Though there are risks to participating in clinical research, clinical trials are designed to minimize risks and keep you safe.

-Before a clinical trial can start, it must be reviewed and approved by an institutional review board (IRB) for U.S.-based studies or an independent ethics committee outside the U.S. to ensure that it is safe and that the potential benefits of the trial are worth the potential risks.
+Before a clinical trial can start, it must be reviewed and approved by an institutional review board (IRB) for U.S.-based studies or an independent ethics committee outside the U.S. This review ensures that it is safe and that the potential benefits of the trial are worth the potential risks.
 The study team will also make sure you meet certain requirements and that it is safe for you to participate.

 Clinical studies might make you feel a little uncomfortable for a short time, but how much risk you face depends on the type of study you join.
 For instance, if you are participating in a study testing a new drug, the medication might make you feel sick or tired when you first start taking it.
 In some studies, instead of trying a new medicine, you might take computer-based tests or have a non-invasive magnetic resonance imaging (MRI) done, which carries different risks.
 The research team and the IRB continuously monitor studies to ensure ongoing safety.